 In the south, nothing can ruin a backyard event like an angry fire ant mound.
-All of the ant species we have discussed so far have a strong outdoor presence, buy only become a “pest” when they come into your home.
+All of the ant species we have discussed so far have a strong outdoor presence, but only become a “pest” when they come into your home.
 Not so with fire ants.
 Fire ants are a problem even if they never make it into your home.
-Fire ant mounds can appear in golf courses, playgrounds, suburban yards, and cracks in pavement or your home’s foundation.
+Fire ant mounds can appear in golf courses, playgrounds, suburban yards, and cracks in the pavement or your home’s foundation.
 When you step on one of the fire ant mounds, you immediately know it.
 Thousands of workers quickly descend from the nest to ward off the invader (you).
 Fire ants first bite with their jaws to stretch your skin, then sting with their abdomen and inject venom into your body.
 Each fire ant can sting you more than once.
 As you swat at and fling fire ants from between your toes, others are holding on tight and injecting their venom.
 A small white pustule forms usually the day after the bite/sting.
-Fire ant bites do not usually require medical treatment, however if a person is allergic to the venom, anaphylactic reaction may occur.
+Fire ant bites do not usually require medical treatment, however, if a person is allergic to the venom, an anaphylactic reaction may occur.
 If a very young baby or an elderly person has experienced an excessive number of bites, we urge you to seek medical attention.

 How to Get Rid of Fire Ants

-Fire ants are an invasive species, believed to have been introduced to the United States from Brazil in the late 1930’s to the mid 1940’s.
+Fire ants are an invasive species, believed to have been introduced to the United States from Brazil in the late 1930s to the mid-1940s.
 Because of their aggressive nature, they have successfully spread to most of the southern states, including Florida and Georgia.
 Fire ants are so aggressive they are known to attack other insect and animal species.
-The decline in the numbers of the horned frog, ground nesting birds such as quail, and lightning bugs have been attributed to the red imported fire ant.
+The decline in the numbers of the horned frog, ground-nesting birds such as quail, and lightning bugs have been attributed to the red imported fire ant.